Michael Jordan in Flight

-Michael Jordan in Flight is a 1993 computer basketball game for DOS.
-It was developed by and published by Electronic Arts and is endorsed by Michael Jordan although it has no NBA licensed players or teams.
+Michael Jordan in Flight is a 1993 basketball video game for MS-DOS compatible operating systems developed by and published by Electronic Arts.
+The game is endorsed by Michael Jordan, but has no NBA licensed players or teams due to Jordan having opted out of the players association license.
+It is one of the first sports video games to use a 3D game engine.